 Stainless steel is also a very “good looking” metal and is offered in two popular finishes such as brushed and mirror finishes.
 Stainless steel is mostly used in households in kitchen environments or just in areas where is is to suppose to look good (art decor).

-You can enter the measurements you need.
-Nothing is preconfigured.
-Go here to start building your sheet metal part.
+Go here to start configuring your stainless steel sheet metal part.

 Typically we use 304 stainless steel with a #3 brushed version for your custom cut individually fabricated sheet metal, but we also offer a mirrored version of the stainless steel sheet metal plate.